KiboOst/AC_MPS_Presets/README.md

 ### How to use

-Edit json file to edit your presets, so they can be loaded when rotating MPS encoder.
+Edit **presets.json** file to edit your presets, so they can be loaded when rotating MPS encoder.
 You can also use standard button.

 The json file is reloaded each time you exit pit.
 So you can edit it when adjusting setup.